Description

 ornamentation of the Edwardian age.

-to a design by architect Arthur Julius Bird for owner R. B. Hamilton,
+in 1912 to a design by architect Arthur Julius Bird for owner

-the structure was designed as an apartment building.
-The symmetry
+R. B. Hamilton, the structure was designed as an apartment building.

-and masonry construction exemplify the Edwardian styling, although
+The symmetry and masonry construction exemplify the Edwardian

-Tailors on the main floor with government offices, including Vancouver
+it housed Burlington Tailors on the main floor with government

-the postal substation relocated and the ground floor was utilized
+1917, the postal substation relocated and the ground floor was

 including the Ovaltine Cafe in 1942.
 The exuberant Ovaltine Cafe